creditdatamw/zefaker/README.md

 - Decrease the size of the JAR using either Java 9+ modules or Proguard to strip out stuff we don't need
 - Build a native binary using [Graal](https://www.graalvm.org/)
 - Handle exceptions raised by/in the input script better
-- Explore using multi-threading to generate the rows
 - Export to CSV?

 ## CONTRIBUTING